Viraj97-SL/Data-Mining-Analysis-of-Air-quality-with-Linear-Regression-and-Decision-Tree/README.md

 The repository contains the following files:

 * `data/`: This directory contains the AQI dataset used for the project (e.g., `aqi_data.csv`).
-* `notebooks/`: This directory contains the Jupyter Notebook (`aqi_prediction.ipynb`) with the code for data exploration, model building, training, evaluation, and analysis.
+* `notebooks/`: This directory contains the Jupyter Notebook (`Data Mining Assignment_ 23081013.ipynb`) with the code for data exploration, model building, training, evaluation, and analysis.
 * `README.md`: This file (the current one) provides an overview of the project.
 * `requirements.txt`: Lists the Python libraries required to run the code.

 ## Code Description

-The Jupyter Notebook (`aqi_prediction.ipynb`) includes the following steps:
+The Jupyter Notebook (`Data Mining Assignment_ 23081013.ipynb`) includes the following steps:

 1.  **Data Loading and Exploration:**
     * Loading the AQI dataset.